Could I Be More Stupid? Yes!

 April 15.
 2025: Arriving optimistically, I checked in a little before eleven.
 While I was in the waiting room I was visited by my primary care cardiologist and the cardiologist that would do the procedure.
 I was told previously that if they found a blockage they would fix it and I had given them permission.
 Shortly after eleven I was taken to the preop room and given a hospital gown and directed to remove everything that is capable of being remove; I was bare as a newborn only a lot more wrinkled.
 Now that I think about it, along with this being April 15th the next clue that all may not goes as planned was when the IV was to be put in.
 The tech first attempted to insert it in my hand; that failed.
 He tried again on my upper arm; he failed again.
 I now has two bandages on my left arm.
 I guess they went and got a more experienced tech that was successful.
 The cardiac surgeon came by and briefed me once more on what would happen.
 A short time later I was taken to the procedure room.

 As I was being wheeled on my gurney, the nurse explained that there would be many people there performing various jobs on me all at the same time.
 In the procedure room I was moved to the procedural table; I shifted myself.
 While I was being positioned and prepped, I was given a shot of Novocain in my wrist where the cardiac catheter would be inserted in an artery.
 The people were scurrying about in all directions as I attempted to figure out when the anesthesia was going to take effect.
 I thought I was awake but when the doctor told me we were through and that she had to talk to me.
 I saw that only about twenty minutes had elapsed and guessed that everything didn’t happen as planned and I began to worry.
 You know when someone says, “We need to talk,” is generally not going to be good news.
 When I was sufficiently awake and returned to recovery she told me they had found a blockage in a high risk area.
 So, they didn’t put a stent in because they wanted me to make an informed decision; I wonder, do I really have a choice?
-Briefly, I think my choices are: drug treatment, the high risk stent, or bypass surgery, which they don’t like to do on old people because of anesthesia problems.
+Briefly, I think my choices are: drug treatment (which will not fix the problem), the high risk stent, or bypass surgery, which they don’t like to do on old people because of anesthesia problems.
 I’ve got the impression that the high risk stent is what they would recommend.
 I have an appointment April 23 to discuss what will happen.
 Meanwhile I’ll just worry, check my will, write a letter to my kids, and post this page when I get back and have a course of action.
 You’ll know it failed if I don’t add to this after the scheduled procedure.

-April 23.
-2025: As I depart home, once again I’m optimistic but worried.
+April 23, 2025: As I depart home, once again I’m optimistic but worried.
 Okay, I’m actually downright scared and stressed.
 My thoughts are:

 - If I choose drug therapy I’ll be just waiting for death as the artery blockage continues to get worse and I won’t be able to run or dance.